-• The procedure area should be thoroughly cleaned and disinfected as soon as the procedure is completed.
+• The procedure area should be thoroughly cleaned and disinfected as soon as the Revised by Myat Kyaw-Tanner with the Clinical staff procedure is completed.

 FOOTBATHS AND FOOTMATS

 Footbaths or footmats are used to decrease (but do not eliminate) microbiological contamination of footwear.
 Footbaths are shallow containers containing a disinfectant solution.
 Footmats are spongy commercial mats covered with a durable, easy-to-clean material that can be saturated with disinfectant.
 Footmats can increase compliance because they are easier to use, but they are more expensive and more difficult to maintain than footbaths.